gkjohnson/xacro-parser/README.md

 ```

 And overrideable function that takes a file path and returns the contents of that file as a string.
 Used for loading a documents referenced in `include` tags.

+# Limitations and Missing Features

+## Unimplemented Features

+- Substituation args using the default arg tags and the `$(arg val)` command are not supported [#3](https://github.com/gkjohnson/xacro-parser/issues/3).
+- Macro argument pass-through using `param:=^|default` is not supported [#5](https://github.com/gkjohnson/xacro-parser/issues/5).
+- Calling macros with a dynamic name using the `<xacro:call macro="${var}"/>` syntax is not supported [#9](https://github.com/gkjohnson/xacro-parser/issues/9).
+- Include tag namespaces are not supported [#12](https://github.com/gkjohnson/xacro-parser/issues/12).

+## Limitations

+- The official xacro parser supports using basically any Python syntax in the `${}` syntax which can't be easily supported in Javascript.
+Instead basic argument substitution and expression evaluation is supported but this does not include yaml, arrays, dictionaries, or math functions like sin or cos [#15](https://github.com/gkjohnson/xacro-parser/issues/15), [#17](https://github.com/gkjohnson/xacro-parser/issues/17).
+- Evaluation uses `new Function` to evaluate expressions, which can be unsafe.
+An effort has been made to sanitize the expressions but it is not guaranteed to be complete [#4](https://github.com/gkjohnson/xacro-parser/issues/4).